Chalk SQL Reference

 Returns the smallest integer greater than or equal to the given number.

-• Constrains a value between a minimum and maximum range.
+Constrains a value to a minimum and maximum range.

 Calculates the cosine of an angle in radians.